redis-developer/redis-ai-resources/python-recipes/context-engineering/COURSE_SUMMARY.md

 By completing this course, you will be able to:

 ### Technical Skills
-- ✅ **Design context-aware AI agents** from scratch
+- **Design context-aware AI agents** from scratch
-- ✅ **Implement production-ready memory systems** with Agent Memory Server
+- **Implement memory systems** with Agent Memory Server
-- ✅ **Build RAG applications** using Redis and vector search
+- **Build RAG applications** using Redis and vector search
-- ✅ **Optimize context assembly** for cost and performance
+- **Optimize context assembly** for cost and performance
-- ✅ **Create stateful agents** with LangGraph
+- **Create stateful agents** with LangGraph
-- ✅ **Deploy scalable AI systems** to production
+- **Apply scalable patterns** to real-world use cases
-- ✅ **Apply context engineering patterns** to any domain
+- **Use context engineering patterns** in any domain

 ### Professional Skills
-- ✅ Production AI development experience
+- Practical patterns and architecture design
-- ✅ System optimization and performance tuning
+- System optimization and performance tuning
-- ✅ Cost management and efficiency optimization
+- Cost management and efficiency optimization
-- ✅ Enterprise-grade monitoring and analytics
-- ✅ Scalable architecture design
+- Scalable architecture design
-- ✅ Production deployment best practices
+- Real-world application of AI agent patterns

 ### Portfolio Project
-- ✅ Complete Redis University Course Advisor
+- Complete Redis University Course Advisor
-- ✅ Production-ready codebase with comprehensive features
+- Comprehensive codebase with practical features
-- ✅ Demonstrated scalability and optimization
+- Demonstrated scalability and optimization patterns
-- ✅ Professional documentation and testing
+- Professional documentation

 ---

 ## 📦 Reference Agent Package

-The `redis-context-course` package provides production-ready components used throughout the course.
+The `redis-context-course` package provides reusable components used throughout the course.

 ### Core Modules